College basketball season is about tip off in a pandemic. Here’s what you need to know.

 Will fans be allowed at games?

 It’s unclear how many fans, if any at all, will be permitted to attend games.
+Maryland, in an email to season ticket holders, announced Monday there would be no fans at men’s or women’s games at Xfinity Center.

+Virginia Gov. Ralph Northam (D) recently implemented stricter protocols for the commonwealth, reducing capacity at indoor events to 25, down from 250, which certainly would affect games at John Paul Jones Arena in Charlottesville.

-Duke, for instance, has announced it will not have spectators at Cameron Indoor Stadium, effectively nullifying one of the most imposing home-court advantages in the country.
+Duke has announced it will not have spectators at Cameron Indoor Stadium, effectively nullifying one of the most imposing home-court advantages in the country.

-North Carolina Coach Roy Williams said he is uncertain if the Smith Center will allow fans, adding chairs in the bench area will be spaced apart to allow for adequate social distancing among players, coaches and staff.
+North Carolina Coach Roy Williams said he is uncertain whether Smith Center in Chapel Hill will allow fans, adding that chairs in the bench area will be spaced apart to allow for adequate social distancing among players, coaches and staff.

-Virginia Gov. Ralph Northam (D) recently implemented stricter protocols for the commonwealth, reducing capacity at indoor events to 25, down from 250, which certainly would impact games at John Paul Jones Arena in Charlottesville.

 Will there be nonconference games and preseason tournaments?

-There are plenty scheduled, most notably at Mohegan Sun casino and resort, which is hosting 40 men’s and women’s teams combined for 45 games over 11 days in what’s been dubbed “Bubbleville.”
+There are plenty scheduled, most notably at Connecticut’s Mohegan Sun casino and resort, which is hosting 40 men’s and women’s teams for 45 games over 11 days in what has been dubbed “Bubbleville.”

 The men’s games begin Nov.
-25 with Pod One teams comprising Virginia, Florida, Maine and Saint Peter’s.
+25 with Pod One teams featuring Virginia, Florida, Maine and Saint Peter’s.
 The Cavaliers face Maine and then draw Florida the day after Thanksgiving.

-Other marquee nonconference games include the ACC/Big Ten Challenge which matches Virginia against Michigan State, and the Big 12-Big East Challenge, which includes Texas playing Villanova.
-The three-time national champion Wildcats also play Virginia Dec.
+Other marquee nonconference games on the men’s side include the ACC/Big Ten Challenge, which matches Virginia against Michigan State, and the Big 12-Big East Battle, which includes Texas playing Villanova.
+The three-time national champion Wildcats also play Virginia on Dec.
 19 at Madison Square Garden.

+For the women, No. 1 South Carolina is scheduled to visit No. 3 Connecticut on Feb.
+8, and the Huskies will be at No. 3 Baylor on Jan.
+7.

 Some nonconference tournaments have changed sites because of the pandemic, and others have had teams withdraw.